Interview with Peter Zolty

 Description

 Peter was born in Erdington, Birmingham.
 He joined the RAF and was trained at the Empire Air Training School in Canada.
 He re-mustered as a navigator and was with 49 Squadron for a short time.
 Peter then joined 106 Squadron and did a tour of 34 operations.
 Members of his crew included: Maurice Daniel (pilot), Fred Berry, Ken King (flight engineer), Peter Whaight (mid upper gunner) and John Keating (rear gunner).
-Flights could be 13 hours each way.
+Flights could last 13 hours each way.
 It was a mixed squadron with different nationalities.
 Dr Cohen, the local Jewish minister, gave him a dispensation from following Jewish dietary laws.
 Apart from bombing operations, Peter also did some mine laying on the sea between Denmark and Sweden.
 As a navigator, he received relatively scant briefings on the weather forecast and targets.
 Peter describes his navigation aids, and aircraft gathering at RAF Metheringham before flying as a group to Reading.
 Peter benefited from the Fog Investigation and Dispersal Operation (FIDO) at RAF Metheringham.
 In 1945 he was posted to an Operational Training Unit and became an instructor.
 Towards the end of the war, he was a photographic officer in Italy for a year and then left the RAF.
 He returned to his job at Lucas.

 Creator